 Wrong Web Host

-The web host you choose has an important role in the success story of your blog.
+The web host you choose has an important role in the success story of your site.
 The choice of a wrong web host can lead to one or more of these: website downtime, poor customer support, inadequate features, and a slow website.
 All these issues can cause the ranking of a website on search engines to drop.

 The major problem of choosing the wrong niche is that after a while, you’ll realize you don’t enjoy writing content for this particular niche.
 The solution to this is to do thorough research before picking any niche or change to a better niche immediately.